Lumpectomy VideoMacromedia Flash

 The tissue removed during surgery is sent to a pathologist for detailed testing.
 Learn about the results of the tests and other information found in your pathology report.

-In some cases, the surgeon uses special methods to help find the exact part of the breast that contains the tumor.
+In some cases, the surgeon uses special methods to help find the exact area of the breast that contains the tumor.

-If you can have neoadjuvant (before surgery) therapy, you will have a needle biopsy to remove a small amount of tumor tissue before treatment begins.
-A radio-opaque clip is often placed in the tumor bed during the biopsy.
-Later, when you have breast surgery, the surgeon uses the clip as guide to find and remove the remaining tumor during surgery.
+Later, when you have breast surgery, the surgeon uses the clip as guide to find and remove the tumor.
 The clip will also be removed during surgery.

 If you have axillary dissection, you may go home the same day or you may stay overnight in the hospital.
 A tube (surgical drain) may be placed in the underarm area to collect fluid.
 This drain stays in for a week after surgery.